This post may contain affiliate links.

 They claimed that every scratch on the thing was down to us and saw us as a great opportunity to make money.
-Think about that before you hire a bike on Ko Phangan!
-I must say though, it’s about the only way to see the island, taxis, tuk tuks and water taxis are expensive, there is no public transport and you can’t walk.
+Think about that before you hire a bike.
+I must say though, it’s about the only way to see the island, taxis, tuk tuks and water taxis are expensive, book the tour at the top of the page, it’s very affordable.
+There is no public transport and you can’t walk.
 Lesson learnt, never hire a bike unless they will offer insurance.
 I can tell you exactly where NOT to hire a bike on Ko Phangan.

 The Law and Road Rules for Hiring a Scooter or Bike on Ko Phangan or in Thailand